Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.4 - Create the Event Hub Trigger Function/README.md

-# Lab 2.4 - Update Function App and Event Hub Trigger Function
+# Lab 2.4 - Update Function App and Triggers
-## Lab 2.4 - Create a Function App and Event Hub Trigger Function
+## (Old) Lab 2.4 - Create a Function App and Event Hub Trigger Function
 We need to document the scenario here

 ## Prerequisites